John F. Kennedy International Airport

 New York City's John F. Kennedy International Airport (JFK) handles flights from almost every major international carrier, from almost every country in the world.
 There are also connections to every major American city by domestic carriers.
 The airport is located on Long Island, 15 miles (24 kilometers) east of Manhattan.

-Airlines serving John F. Kennedy International Airport: Aer Lingus, Aeroflot-Russian Airlines, AeroGal, Aerolineas Argentinas, AeroMexico, AeroSvit Ukrainian Airlines, Air Algerie, Air Berlin, Air Canada, Air Canada Express, Air China, Air Europa, Air France, Air-India, Air Jamaica, AIRES, Alitalia, American Airlines, American Eagle, All Nippon Airways, Arik Air, Asiana Airways, Austrian Airlines, Avianca, Biman Bangladesh Airlines, British Airways, Caribbean Airlines, Cathay Pacific Airways, Cayman Airways, China Airlines, China Eastern Airlines, Comair, Copa Airlines, CSA Czech Airlines, Delta Air Lines, Delta Connection, Delta Express, Egyptair, El Al Israel Airlines, Emirates, Etihad Airways, Eurofly, Finnair, Grupo TACA, Iberia, Icelandair, Japan Airlines, Jet Airways, jetBlue Airways, KLM Royal Dutch Airlines, Korean Air, Kuwait Airways, LACSA, LANChile, LANEcuador, LANPeru, LOT Polish Airlines, Lufthansa German Airlines, Meridiana Fly, Norwegian Air, Pakistan International Airlines, QANTAS Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudia Airlines, Singapore Airlines, SN Brussels Airlines, South African Airways, Swiss International Air Lines, TAM Brazilian Airlines, TAME, Transaero Airlines, Turkish Airlines, Ukraine International Airways, United Airlines, United Express, US Airways, US Airways Express, Uzbekistan Airways, Virgin America, Virgin Atlantic Airways, and XL Airways France.
+Airlines serving John F. Kennedy International Airport: Aer Lingus, Aeroflot-Russian Airlines, AeroGal, Aerolineas Argentinas, AeroMexico, AeroSvit Ukrainian Airlines, Air Algerie, Air Berlin, Air Canada, Air Canada Express, Air China, Air Europa, Air France, Air-India, Air Jamaica, AIRES, Alitalia, American Airlines, American Eagle, All Nippon Airways, Arik Air, Asiana Airways, Austrian Airlines, Avianca, Azerbaijan Airlines, Biman Bangladesh Airlines, British Airways, Caribbean Airlines, Cathay Pacific Airways, Cayman Airways, China Airlines, China Eastern Airlines, China Southern Airlines, Comair, Copa Airlines, CSA Czech Airlines, Delta Air Lines, Delta Connection, Delta Express, Egyptair, El Al Israel Airlines, Emirates, Etihad Airways, Eurofly, Finnair, Grupo TACA, Iberia, Icelandair, Japan Airlines, Jet Airways, jetBlue Airways, KLM Royal Dutch Airlines, Korean Air, Kuwait Airways, LACSA, LANChile, LANEcuador, LANPeru, LOT Polish Airlines, Lufthansa German Airlines, Meridiana Fly, Norwegian Air, Pakistan International Airlines, QANTAS Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudia Airlines, Singapore Airlines, SN Brussels Airlines, South African Airways, Swiss International Air Lines, TAM Brazilian Airlines, TAME, Transaero Airlines, Turkish Airlines, Ukraine International Airways, United Airlines, United Express, US Airways, US Airways Express, Uzbekistan Airways, Virgin America, Virgin Atlantic Airways, WestJet, and XL Airways France.